w3f/polkadot-wiki/docs/learn/learn-governance.md

 In (1) the proposal is submitted and the Launch Period starts.
 During this period of indefinite length the voters can [endorse](#endorsing-proposals) proposals by bonding the same amount of tokens used by the depositor.
-Deposited tokens for endorsement will be returned once the proposal will become a referendum.
-During this period the proposal will compete with other proposals, and the one that gets to the top will be selected for referendum when the next voting period starts.
+Deposited tokens for endorsement will be returned once the proposal becomes a referendum.
+During the launch period the proposal will compete with other proposals, and the one that gets to the top will be selected for referendum when the next voting period starts.

+Note in the figure that the launch period is shown with fixed length but in reality it varies depending on who initiated the proposal and how many proposals there are in the pipeline.
+Council motions will likely have short launch period overall due to their importance while some low-priority public referenda might take a longer period unless they are the only ones in the pipeline.

 In (2) the proposal is selected for referendum.
 Proposals initiated by the public will become a [public referendum](#public-referenda) while those initiated by the council will become